vinidesenvolve/vinidesenvolve/README.md

 Hi I'm Vini!

-I'm a Junior Sytems Developer and Analyst

-Currently studying Web Developing, focused on backend.
+I'm a Junior Web Developer, focused on backend.

-Some of the technologies I'm working on are:
+Some of the technologies I'm currently working on are:

 Java,
 Spring,